September 03, 2019 2 min read

 February 28, 2024 2 min read

-Developed from a Tibetan tradition of Ayurveda, the Amnanda Process is a therapeutic program of twelve relaxing oil treatments to repair the negative effects of stress and revitalize joy for the body and mind.
+Originating from Tibetan tradition of Ayurveda, Amnanda Process is a therapeutic program of twelve relaxing oil treatments, for repairing effects of stress and revitalize joy for body and mind.

 Read More